HansSchouten/PHPageBuilder/README.md

 ## Customization

-PHPagebuilder is build to be very easy to customize to your needs.
-It comes with an example config file in wich you can adapt the pagebuilder to your needs.
+PHPagebuilder is build with customization in mind.
+It comes with an extensive example config file in wich you can easily adapt the pagebuilder to your needs.

+PHPagebuilder consist of four modules (Login, Website Manager, Pagebuilder, Routing) each of which you can disable or replace with your own implementation.
+To add your own implementation, implement the corresponding Contract and replace the default class by your own class in the config file.

+Instead of relying on the `PHPageBuilder` class to handle all requests, you can also integrate PHPagebuilder into your project by directly using any of the modules.
+For example, instantiating `PHPageBuilder\GrapesJS\PageBuilder` allows you to render the pagebuilder for any page you provide.